FerdinandZhong/vllm-playground/docs/PERFORMANCE_METRICS.md

 ## Overview

-The vLLM WebUI now includes a built-in performance benchmarking tool that measures key metrics of your vLLM server.
+The vLLM Playground now includes a built-in performance benchmarking tool that measures key metrics of your vLLM server.
 This feature uses a custom load testing implementation to provide comprehensive performance insights.

 ## Location